A27 Travel News: Live Updates on Traffic, Roadworks and Incidents

 The A27 is one of the busiest roads in the UK, connecting the south coast cities of Southampton, Portsmouth, Chichester, Worthing and Brighton.
 It is also a major route for commuters, tourists and freight traffic.
-But how much do you know about the traffic volumes and patterns on this road?

 No Reported Congestion

-Live A27 Accident Updates
+Today’s A27 Accident Updates

 No Reported Accidents

-Westbound A27 Roadworks and Delays
+Westbound A27 Closures and Roadworks.

-Eastbound A27 Roadworks and Delays
+Eastbound A27 Closures and Roadworks.

 Traffic Flow Map